5 things to know about the new UN report on climate change - NewsBreak

 5 things to know about the new UN report on climate change

-GENEVA (AP) — The U.N.-appointed Intergovernmental Panel on Climate Change published a new report Monday summarizing the latest authoritative scientific information about global warming.
+GENEVA (AP) — The U.N.-appointed Intergovernmental Panel on Climate Change summarizing the latest authoritative scientific information about global warming.
 Here are five important takeaways.

 BLAMING HUMANS